Louisiana-Pacific: Rebuilding in the late 1990s

 Suwyn also concentrated on developing LP's specialty products lines.
-As its past innovations had become industry standards (and were imitated by numerous competitors), it was essential for LP to launch new products that would give the company an edge over its rivals.
-To further this goal, LP engaged in a series of targeted acquisitions.
-In 1996, LP purchased Associated Chemists, a key supplier of specialty coatings to the wood products industry, as well as GreenStone Industries, a manufacturer of cellulose insulation, and Tecton Laminates Corp., a producer of laminated veneer lumber and wood I-joists used in the construction industry.
+LP subsequently acquired several companies to expand its product lines, including Associated Chemists and GreenStone Industries in 1996, as well as GreenStone Industries, a manufacturer of cellulose insulation, and Tecton Laminates Corp., a producer of laminated veneer lumber and wood I-joists used in the construction industry.
 Two years later, LP acquired ABT Building Products Corporation, a transaction it heralded as a way 'to expand its specialty products lines and complement its low-cost commodity building products,' according to the Wall Street Journal.
 In 1999, LP purchased Evans Forest Products Ltd., a Canadian manufacturer of engineered wood and lumber products.

 In 1997 LP unveiled its Advanced Technology Center, which provided the company with the facilities to conceive, test, and improve new offerings.
 LP soon introduced a bevy of new product systems, including Smart Start siding, TechShield energy-efficient structural panels, TopNotch flooring, and Cocoon insulation.

 A final prong of LP's rebuilding efforts involved improving operations.
 In 1996, the company instituted an intensive employee training course—Rapid Change Technologies—designed to enhance workers' communication skills and to empower them to accept new ideas with ease.
 To increase productivity, LP utilized Business Process Improvement technology to make its OSB mills more efficient.
 LP also sought to bolster the company's relationship with large and national home center chains, such as Home Depot and Lowe's.
 These 'superstores' represented the fastest-growing segment of the building industry.